 My buddy, Laurie, left for a walkabout a while back.

-Laurie – Fratello to some of you – knows me.
+Laurie – Fratello to some – knows me.
 It’d be great to touch base with a guy I consider the big brother I never had, get all caught up and get a little insight.

 He writes The Adventures of Writing, and also takes pictures.
 Tons of pictures, really good ones, too.
 You might have known him from our banter that lasted comments and comments after some posts.

 When I saw the kookaburra question, I thought of Laurie’s photography.

 He takes photos of the wildlife in his yard.
 I swear, it’s like another world.
 Not just because there are kangaroos roaming about.
 The birds.
 They’re almost … Seussian.
 Check it out.

 Naturally, looking at beautiful photography of Australian critters lends naturally to talk about avian sexual orientation.